MattRabouam/Clojure_Robot/README.md

 - [DO] Break down my code with functions and use a structure.

-- Learn and use unit tests (using core_test.clj?).
+- [DO] Learn and use unit tests.
+Using core_test.clj and lein test to lauch.
+I changed a few functions to make it work better for testing.

 - Incorporate file reading.